Ivansteinium/EHN/Prac1/Readme.txt

 3) To run the client

-	Please ensure that the server is running on the local machine before running the client, otherwise the client will simply say Connection refused and exit.
+	Please ensure that the server is running on the local machine before running the client, otherwise the client will not be able to connect to the server and must be re-started.

 	from the main project directory:
 	make runClient